Bielsko-Biała

-Situated north of the Beskid Mountains, Bielsko-Biała is composed of two former towns which merged in 1951 – Bielsko in the west and Biała in the east – on opposite banks of the Biała River that once divided Silesia and Lesser Poland.
-Between 1975 and 1998, the city was the seat of Bielsko Voivodeship and currently lies within the Silesian Voivodeship.
-The city is currently subdivided into 12 districts and is a member of the Association of Polish Cities (Związek Miast Polskich).
+Situated north of the Beskid Mountains, Bielsko-Biała is composed of two former towns which merged in 1951—Bielsko in the west and Biała in the east—on opposite banks of the Biała River that divides the historical regions of Silesia and Lesser Poland.
+The history of Bielsko dates back to the 13th century, while Biała was founded in the 16th century and obtained city rights in 1723.
+Despite the administrative separation, both towns effectively functioned as one urban area already in the 19th century.
+Industrialization, especially the textile and automotive industries, was of great importance for its development in the past.
+Between 1975 and 1998, the city was the seat of Bielsko-Biała Voivodeship and currently lies within the Silesian Voivodeship.